Fitoussi/geo-my-wp/readme.txt

 * Fix: results do not show on page load when using the search_results shortcode.
 * Fix: pass results page permalink to the deprecated variable to support custom search form template files that were created previously to Geo my WP 3.0.
 * Fix: [gmw_post_info] deprecated shortcode doesn't display location meta.
 Use [gmw_location_fields] instead.
-* Fix: days & hours deprecated function won’t display data.
+* Fix: days & hours deprecated function wonít display data.
 * Fix: added days & hours location meta to the v3 importer.
 * Fix: In Sweet-date Geolocation load search query hook just before the members' loop, to be able to override sweet-date search query.
-* Fix: Sweet-date Geolocation order by distance doesn’t work properly.
+* Fix: Sweet-date Geolocation order by distance doesnít work properly.
 * Fix: change meta_key in the location_meta table from varchar(255) to varchar(191) to prevent errors in some environments.
 * Fix: internal cache rand() number too big on some OS and results in fatal error.
 * Fix: Update text domain in some files.
 * Fix: Users v3 importer error when street_number and street_name columns are missing from the database table.
 * Fix: v3 importer generate Javascript error that prevents the importer from working.
-* Fix: Replace wp_doing_ajax function with defined( ‘DOING_AJAX’ ) to support earlier version of Wordpress.
+* Fix: Replace wp_doing_ajax function with defined( ëDOING_AJAXí ) to support earlier version of Wordpress.
 * Fix: Various typos.
 * Function: gmw_get_location_meta_values() to output specific location meta fields based on object type and object ID.
 * Shortcode: [gmw_location_fields] to output specific address or location meta fields.
 * New gmw_get_post_location_fields() function and [gmw_post_location_fields] shortcode, to output specific address or location meta fields of a pots.
 * Enhancement: Choose between post_content and post_excerpt to use as an excerpt in search results.
-* Tweak: Use the “the_content” filter in excerpt by default.
-This Can be changed to use ‘wpautop’, using a filter, if there is a conflict.
+* Tweak: Use the ìthe_contentî filter in excerpt by default.
+This Can be changed to use ëwpautopí, using a filter, if there is a conflict.
 * Tweak: Load some deprecated functions in front*end only to prevent errors in the back*end.
 * Tweak: Remove Members Locator tab on Import/export page.
 It is not being used at the moment.
 * Styling: Adjust form editor width.
 * Filter: new filter 'gmw_search_forms_submit_button_args' to modify submit button args.
-* Filter: new Javascript action hook - ’gmw_map_markers_loop_single_marker’.
+* Filter: new Javascript action hook - ígmw_map_markers_loop_single_markerí.
-* Filter: new Javascript filter - ‘gmw_standard_info_window_options’
+* Filter: new Javascript filter - ëgmw_standard_info_window_optionsí
 * New: option to select the post content or post excerpt as the excerpt in the list of results.

 = 3.0.1 =